You can load Makefile projects in CLion and benefit from all the smart features the IDE provides.

 Use thedialog to control your project settings.

-Here you can select the toolchain to be used for loading the Makefile project.
+Here you can select the toolchain to be used for loading your Makefile project.

 In this field, you can provide additional make options for the project build.
 These options don't affect the project reload.